pudly/schmopera-hugo/content/articles/michael-christine.md

 **Michael Pecak (MP)**: Considering the august living-and-breathing company you keep, what is it like for you to come back to the long-departed Verdi and the score of _Traviata_.

-**Michael Christie (MC)**: I find it quite liberating because when you work with living composers, and you see the human element in creating a piece, you realize that they’re restricted by the same little dots on the page as Verdi was.
+**Michael Christie (MC)**: I find it quite liberating because when you work with living composers, and you see the human element in creating a piece, you realize that they're restricted by the same little dots on the page as Verdi was.
 Living composers strive to get the drama out of a scene; it's like being an architect, building a powerful scene.
 It's clear to me that past composers wanted the same.
 So, I try to be as imaginative with Verdi as I am with a new piece.
 When I open the score, it's like I hear it saying: "be dramatic with me!"
 If a moment invites an additional second or two of time for the characters to look into each other eyes before saying "Addio," then it should be done.
 The audience would rather have that than pedantic counting of eighth-rests.

 >"Every time I open a new score, I say to it: 'tell me about your language.
 How do you use the language?'"